Organization & Leadership

 Suzy Bramzon was born in Mexico City.
 She received her undergraduate degree from Stanford University and her law degree from the University of Southern California Law School.
 After practicing real estate law for ten years, Suzy now runs a family owned real estate development business.

-Suzy’s son and daughter attend Early Childhood at WSSD.
+Suzy’s son and daughter attend Grades and Early Childhood, respectively, at WSSD.

 Kate Vance